Anita Bonds

 Anita Bonds (born 1945) is an American Democratic politician in Washington, D.C.
 She is an at-large member of the Council of the District of Columbia.
 She served as the Chair of the District of Columbia Democratic Party from 2006 to 2018.
 She worked as an executive at Fort Myer Construction, a District contractor.
+Bonds announced she would not seek reelection to the Council on December 7, 2025.

 Early life

 Bonds was raised in Southeast Washington, D.C.
 She attended college at University of California, Berkeley, where she majored in chemistry.

 Career

 Bonds helped run Marion Barry's first campaign for the District of Columbia Board of Education in 1971.
 She was elected Ward 2 delegate to the Black Political Convention in 1972.
 In 1973, Bonds ran in a special election for the Ward 2 seat on the District of Columbia Board of Education.
 Bill Treanor won the election with 62 percent of the vote.
 Bonds worked as ward and precinct coordinator for Clifford Alexander's campaign for District mayor in 1974.
 She served as deputy campaign manager for Barry's 1978 and 1982 bids for District mayor.
 In 1979, Mayor Barry named Bonds special assistant for constituent services.

 Bonds served as manager of John L. Ray's reelection campaign for at-large councilmember in 1980.
 In 1983, Bonds was director of the District of Columbia Office of Community Services.
 She served on Jesse Jackson's presidential campaign in 1984.
 She was campaign manager for Barry's bid for a third term as District mayor in 1986.

 In 1990, Bonds helped the defense attorney in Marion Barry's drug and perjury charges.
 In 1994, Bonds became special assistant to District Mayor Sharon Pratt Kelly's chief of staff, Karen A. Tramontano.
 In May 1998, Bonds was named campaign manager for Councilmember Harold Brazil's bid for District mayor.
 In August 1998, she left that role after a campaign reorganization.

 From 2004 to 2005, she served as director of the mayor's Office of Community Affairs.
 In 2005, she became a senior adviser to Council member Kwame R. Brown.

 When elected to the D.C.
 Council, Bonds worked as an executive for Fort Myer Construction, one of the district's largest contractors.
 Bonds said she would cut back on her hours when taking her seat on the council but did not immediately sever ties with the company.
 She characterized questions about her outside employment as chauvinistic.